 2. Vendor Central vs. Seller Central: The Pricing

 If you want to become a seller who has the accessibility to set minimum or maximum pricing for your products and take complete control, then Seller Central works the best.

-In the case of doing so, if someone reports them that there is better and cheaper price that you are selling somewhere else, Amazon doesn’t take much time to bring your price down.
+In the case of doing so, if someone reports to them that there is a better and cheaper price that you are selling somewhere else, Amazon doesn’t take much time to bring your price down.
 This is exactly when the actual war for price begins.
-And this truly hurts.
+And this truth hurts.